CorwinDev/Discord-Bot/README.md

   <h3 align="center">Discord-Bot</h3>

   <p align="center">
-    Discord-bot is a Advanced Multipurpose bot containing more than 400+ Commands.
-It can do Moderation, Tickets, Radio, Games, Giveaways, Customisation, Economy, Leveling, Invites, Messages, Utilities, Suggestions, Server Stats etc.
+    Discord-bot is a updated version of <a href="https://github.com/DotwoodMedia/DBot">DBot</a>, a advanced Discord multipurpose botcontaining more than 400+ Commands.<br> It can do Moderation, Tickets, Radio, Games, Giveaways, Customisation, Economy, Leveling, Invites, Messages, Utilities, Suggestions, Server Stats etc.<br> Unfortunately the owners stopped at the peak and decided to put the source online of which I made an updated version.
     <br />
     <br />
     <a href="https://github.com/corwindev/discord-bot/issues">Report Bug</a>